jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     /**
      * Determine the parent entity
      *
-     * From the view and the class of the parent (row of onPrepareContent plugin),
+     * From the view and the class of the parent (row of onContentPrepare plugin),
      * determine what the entity type is for this entity.
      *
      * Derived classes MUST overrride this
      *
-     * @param   &object  &$parent  The object for the parent (row) that onPrepareContent gets *
+     * @param   &object  &$parent  The object for the parent (row) that onContentPrepare gets *
      * @return the correct entity (eg, 'default', 'category', etc) or false if this entity should not be displayed.
      */